 Use your network.
 Lean heavily on your library network throughout your job search.
 Former classmates, colleagues, and online buddies can help commiserate over the discouraging days, provide job-hunt or interview ideas, or, as in Vela’s case, share news about openings.
 “I wouldn’t have known unless I had reached out,” she says.

 Do your pre-interview research.
 With COVID-19, you can no longer spend hours in a library doing field research before an interview, so bone up on the library’s website, social media channels, and press coverage.
 Does someone from your network know someone who has worked in this district?
 If so, says Hakala-Ausperk, “you can get an honest description.
 Is it stuffy?
 Is it rules-oriented?
 Do they appreciate the staff?”
 Hakala-Ausperk says that reviewing board minutes is another way to get details on the library’s culture.
 “What is it focused on?
 What are the goals of the library?”

-Niemah Verdun, HR coordinator at University of Michigan Library, says that smart job applicants review an institution’s strategic frameworks and narratives, which are often posted in job descriptions.
+Niemah Verdun, human resource business partner and talent acquisition lead at University of Michigan Library’s Human Resources, says that smart job applicants review an institution’s strategic frameworks and narratives, which are often posted in job descriptions.
 “Prepare ideas on what you can bring to the role that provide solutions to issues related to the mission goal,” Verdun says.
 “If you can place yourself within our strategic framework and let us know you come with solutions and ideas that are in alignment with our goal, that can make you a standout candidate.”